Skip to content

 SSH Proxy Configuration

 The deployment uses an SSH proxy mechanism to access: 1.
-Kubernetes nodes within the Minikube cluster 2.
+Kubernetes node within the Minikube cluster 2.
 The asset host for resource distribution

 SSH proxying is configured with: - Dynamic discovery of SSH key paths (uses ansible_ssh_private_key_file if defined) - StrictHostKeyChecking disabled for convenience - UserKnownHostsFile set to /dev/null to prevent host key verification issues

-• You can use ^skip_ variables as environment variables to control the execution flow of the playbook.
-If these variables are passed, they will skip specific groups of tasks as explained in the Deployment Flow section.
-By default, if no variables are passed, all tasks will run in sequence.
+• You can use Ansible tags to control the execution flow of the playbook.
+You can run specific tasks using --tags or skip specific tasks using --skip-tags as explained in the Deployment Flow section.
+By default, if no tags are specified, all tasks will run in sequence.

-In case of timeouts or other failures, you can skip tasks that have already been completed by passing the appropriate flags.
-For example, if the Wire artifact download task fails due to a timeout or disk space issue, you can skip the preceding tasks by using the following command:
+In case of timeouts or any failures, you can skip tasks that have already been completed by using the appropriate tags.
+For example, if the Wire artifact download task fails due to a timeout or disk space issue, you can skip the earlier tasks and resume from download:

-• All the iptables rules are not persisted after reboots, but they can be regenerated by running the entire pipeline or restored from the /home/ansible_user/wire-iptables-rules/rules_post_wire.v4 directory.
-Optionally, we can skip everything else when generating the rules again.
+• All the iptables rules are not persisted after reboots, , but they can be regenerated by running just the minikube setup (and cert_manager_networking if required) or restored from the /home/ansible_user/wire-iptables-rules/rules_post_wire.v4 file.

 • Temporary SSH keys are created and cleaned up automatically